 Natalie was raised on the North Shore of Oʻahu.
 She has worked in the non-profit sector for the majority of her professional career, with an emphasis in environmental education and curriculum development.
 Natalie loves home-grown mountain apples and enjoys ocean sports of all kinds.

 Educational Resources Coordinator

 Kaliko was raised in Kailua, Oʻahu, where she developed a deep love of the ocean and being outdoors.
 She is a graduate of the Kamehameha Schools and Occidental College and a product of Hawaiʻi’s public and private school systems.
 Her work with the ʻĀINA In Schools program has allowed Kaliko to contribute to two of the things she feels most passionately about: the health of Hawaiʻi’s people and its natural environment.
-Kaliko is a mother of three young children and enjoys spending time with her family, surfing, and studying herbal medicine.
+Kaliko is a mother of three young children and enjoys spending time with her family, surfing, and supporting her wellness coaching clients.

 Diane was born on Hawaiʻi Island, raised on Kanēʻohe Bay.
 Diane graduated from Kamehameha and is currently working on her BA in Hawaiian-Pacific History at UH West Oʻahu.
 Dianeʻs passion is in preserving Hawaiʻi's limited, vital resources.
 During her spare time, Diane loves to hike in the mountains, swim the ocean, and work in the familyʻs lo’i.

 ʻĀINA In Schools, Nutrition Coordinator